Before You Teach English In Italy - Just A Few Pointers before the Job Search...

 Even if a school takes you on, the Nulla Osta request filed by the school may be rejected.
 This is because Italy has a quota for immigrants from non-EU countries.
 Once the quota for the year is reached, no more visas will be issued under this category.
-If it is granted, the work authorisation and all other documents submitted by the school will be sent to the Italian embassy in your country.
+If granted, the work authorisation and all other documents submitted by the school will be sent to the Italian embassy in your country.
 The embassy will hand over the visa to you within a month.

-You will need to submit a copy of your passport, your resume, proof of your qualifications and credentials, bank statements for a work visa.
+You will need to submit a copy of your passport, resume, proof of your qualifications and credentials, and bank statements for a work visa.
 This is not a comprehensive list as the documents required vary from region to region.

 Since work visas are difficult to come by, non-EU citizens can also consider applying for a student visa, which will allow you to work for up to 20 hours a week.
 You have to enrol for a course from an accredited university or college recognised by the Italian government.
 Unlike the work visa, a student visa will permit you to enter Italy without having a job in hand.

 The first step for getting a student visa is to enrol for a course.
 Once you have proof of enrolment, submit the required documents to the Italian Embassy in your country.
 These include the visa application form, passport size photo, passport and its photocopy, admission/enrolment letter, proof of residence, health insurance and proof of residency.
 It would help if you had your student visa within a month.
 Rejection of student visa applications is a rare occurrence.

 This is a residency permit required by non-EU citizens.
 You are considered a tourist if your stay in Italy is less than 90 days.
 However, if you are staying beyond this period to teach English in Italy, you need to apply for a permesso di soggiorno or a stay permit.